Stephen Leacock Building, Room 713

 Articles and Book Chapters

 Weiner, Elaine and Heather MacRae.
-Forthcoming.
+2017.
 “Opportunity and Setback?
 Gender Equality, Crisis and Change in the EU.”
-In Gender and the Economic Crisis in Europe: Politics, Institutions, and Intersectionality, edited by Johanna Kantola and Emanuela Lombardo.
+Pp. 73-93 In Gender and the Economic Crisis in Europe: Politics, Institutions, and Intersectionality, edited by Johanna Kantola and Emanuela Lombardo.
 Basingstoke: Palgrave Macmillan.

 Weiner, Elaine and Heather MacRae.
 2014.
 “The Persistent Invisibility of Gender in EU Policy.”
 European Integration online Papers 18: 1-20.